 AP FACT CHECK: In Republican debate, flubs and funny numbers

-The fourth Republican presidential debate was thick on economic policy — and with that came a variety of flubs and funny numbers.
+The fourth debate of the 2016 Republican presidential campaign was thick on economic policy — and with that came a variety of flubs and funny numbers.

 Some of the claims Tuesday night and how they compare with the facts:

 CARSON: "Every time we raise the minimum wage, the number of jobless people increases."

 THE FACTS: Actually, that usually doesn't happen.
 When the minimum wage was increased in 1996 and 1997, the unemployment rate fell afterward.
 In June 2007, when the first of three annual minimum wage increases was implemented, the unemployment rate was unchanged until the Great Recession began six months later.